mihirKachroo/HTN2022/README.md

-# d-Adv
+# SONR rADar
-Utilizing Sonr Schema user data to empower and reward advertisement decentralization
+Utilizing Sonr Schema user data to empower and reward advertisement decentralization.
+You can find our Devpost here!

-# Background

-# Problem Statement

-# Product Description

-# Target Audience

-# Technology Used

-# Next Steps
+On track to be submitted to Hack The North 2022